Exponentially Stable Adaptive Optimal Control of Uncertain LTI Systems: Introduction

-The present study relates to the ALQ-STR group, and, compared to the considered solutions \cite{Ioannou12,Jha17,Jha18c,Jha19c}, its main contributions can be formulated as follows. \begin{enumerate} \item[\textbf{C1}] A regression equation without overparameterization is obtained, which constitutes of the signals measured from the plant and the unknown matrix of the optimal control law parameters. \item[\textbf{C2}] The finite excitation (FE) of the initial regressor (the vector of signals, which are measured from the plant) guarantees that the regressor of the parameterization C1 is also FE. \item[\textbf{C3}] The adaptive law is proposed, which, if the FE condition is satisfied for the initial regressor in C2, ensures monotonic convergence of the elements of the optimal control law matrix to a set of their true values, which bound is defined only by the computational power of the hardware-in-use. \item[\textbf{C4}] The global exponential stability of the plant with the developed adaptive self-tuning regulator C3 is ensured. \end{enumerate}
+The present study relates to the ALQ-STR group, and, compared to the considered solutions \cite{Ioannou12,Jha17,Jha18c,Jha19c}, its main contributions can be formulated as follows. \begin{enumerate} \item[\textbf{C1}] A regression equation without overparameterization is obtained, which constitutes of the signals measured from the plant and the unknown matrix of the optimal control law parameters. {Such equation allows one to identify controller parameters directly without consecutive substitutions of intermediate signals estimates from one RE to another.} \item[\textbf{C2}] The finite excitation (FE) of the initial regressor (the vector of signals, which are measured from the plant) guarantees that the regressor of the parameterization C1 is also FE. \item[\textbf{C3}] The adaptive law is proposed, which, if the FE condition is satisfied for the initial regressor in C2, ensures monotonic convergence of the elements of the optimal control law matrix to a set of their true values, which bound is defined only by the computational power of the hardware-in-use. \item[\textbf{C4}] The global exponential stability of the plant with the developed adaptive self-tuning regulator C3 is ensured. \end{enumerate}

 The above contributions constitute the novelty of the proposed approach and fully overcome the shortcomings of the known solutions, which are noted in the review and relate to both ALQ-RL and ALQ-STR.